pilcrowonpaper/oslo/docs/pages/reference/oauth2/OAuth2Client/createAuthorizationURL.md

 # `OAuth2Client.createAuthorizationURL()`

 Creates a new authorization URL.
-This method only supports `$256` PKCE code challenge method.
+This method supports both `plain` and `S256` PKCE code challenge methods.
 By default, no scopes are included.

 See [`oslo/oauth2`](/reference/oauth2) for a full example.
 For generating the state and code verifier, see [`generateState()`](/reference/oauth2/generateState) and [`generateCodeVerifier()`](/reference/oauth2/generateCodeVerifier) respectively.